qiang-yi/GEOG476/lecture/lec5_javascript.md

 if (weather == 'rain') {
   alert('You must bring an umbrella'); // print "Please bring umbrella" if the variable 'weather' equals to 'rain' } else if (weather == 'shower') {
-  alert('You may bring an umbrella'); // print "Please bring umbrella" if the variable 'weather' equals to 'rain' } else {
+  alert("You may bring an umbrella"); // print "Please bring umbrella" if the variable 'weather' equals to 'rain' } else {
-  alert('You dont' need an umbrella');  //if non of the above condition is met, print " You don't need an umbrella" }
+  alert("You don't need an umbrella");  //if non of the above condition is met, print " You don't need an umbrella" }
 ```